geneontology/geneontology.github.io/_docs/go-citation-policy.md

 We ask that whenever using the GO and/or annotations in a publication, please cite the two papers below (the original paper describing GO, and our most recent update paper):
 + <a href="https://www.ncbi.nlm.nih.gov/pubmed/10802651">Ashburner et al. (2000) Gene ontology: tool for the unification of biology.
 Nat Genet 25(1):25-9</a>{:target="blank"}.
 + <a href="https://www.ncbi.nlm.nih.gov/pubmed/27899567">GO Consortium.
 (2017) Expansion of the Gene Ontology knowledgebase and resource.
 Nucleic Acids Res.
-45(D1):D331-D338]</a>.
+45(D1):D331-D338]</a>{:target="blank"}.

 If you used a specific software/analysis tool in your research, in addition to the two publications above, please also cite the tool used according to the following list:
-+ Enrichment analysis tool: <a href="https://www.ncbi.nlm.nih.gov/pubmed/27899595">Mi et al. (2017) Nucleic Acids Res.</a>.
++ GO Enrichment Analysis tool: <a href="https://www.ncbi.nlm.nih.gov/pubmed/27899595">Mi et al. (2017) Nucleic Acids Res.</a>{:target="blank"}.
 + AmiGO: <a href="http://bioinformatics.oxfordjournals.org/content/25/2/288.full.pdf+html">Carbon S, Ireland A, Mungall CJ, Shu S, Marshall B, Lewis S, AmiGO Hub, Web Presence Working Group.
-AmiGO: online access to ontology and annotation data.</a>
+AmiGO: online access to ontology and annotation data.</a>{:target="blank"}
 + OBO-Edit: Day-Richter J, Harris MA, Haendel M, Gene Ontology OBO-Edit Working Group, Lewis S. OBO-Edit--an ontology editor for biologists.
 Bioinformatics.
-Aug 2007;23(16):2198-200. \[[abstract](http://bioinformatics.oxfordjournals.org/content/23/16/2198) \| [full text](http://bioinformatics.oxfordjournals.org/content/23/16/2198.full)\]
+Aug 2007;23(16):2198-200. \[[abstract](http://bioinformatics.oxfordjournals.org/content/23/16/2198) \| [full text](http://bioinformatics.oxfordjournals.org/content/23/16/2198.full)\]{:target="blank"}

 ## Citing Data from Downloads